Gaukii/Preydator/README.md

 Hi !
 Thanks for downloading Preydator

-This is a suvival game where hordes of zombies are chasing you.
+This is a survival game where hordes of zombies are chasing you.
 It's only up to you to put them at peace forever now

 <h2>Execution</h2>
 Simply run Preydator.exe.